NamiLiy/Helios_scalable_QEC/README.md

-    ├── parameters              # Parameters shared by both design file and test benches ├── plots                   # Scripts to generate plots ├── old_files               # Previous versions of the design (No longer in use) └── scripts                 # Scripts to build a simple Vivado Project and run verification tests
+    ├── parameters              # Parameters shared by both design file and test benches ├── plots                   # Scripts to generate plots ├── old_files               # Previous versions of the design (No longer in use) ├── scripts                 # Scripts to build a simple Vivado Project and run verification tests └── scripts                 # Software code to generate test vectors and verify results

 ## Build

 ### Requirements

-This project requires Vivado 2020.2 for simulation and ZCU106 development board for FPGA implementation This project is tested on Xilinx Vivado 2019.1 and 2020.2 verisons only.
+The system is extensively tested on a VCU129 FPGA.
+In addition, some versions of this system have been run on  ZCU106 and VMK180 FPGAs.
-It may or may not work in other versions of Vivado.
+Running on other FPGA boards requires modifications on pin assignments and block design generation.
-This project is tested on ZCU106 development board only.
+We used Vivado versions between 2019.1 to 2023.2 for synthesis and simulation.
-Running on other FPGA boards require modifications on pin assignments and block deisgn generation.
+However, as the main design (except test benches and inter-FPGA communication) does not rely on FPGA-specific components, the Vivado version will create a minimal impact.

 ### Helios single FPGA version